phpearth/docs/interop/benchmarks.md

 ## Siege

-[Siege](https://www.joedog.org/siege-home/) is an http load testing and benchmarking tool.
+[Siege](https://www.joedog.org/siege-home/) is an HTTP load testing and benchmarking tool.
 Its source code is available on [GitHub](https://github.com/JoeDog/siege).

 ```bash